Incubate-or-Intubate/realtime-datawarehousing/README.md

 ## Cleanup

-When you're done with all of the resources created in this lab, **be sure to delete everything you provisioned** in an effort to mitigate the chances of being changed for anything.
+**Delete everything you provisioned** in this lab to avoid further usage charges.
+If you want to keep your work but minimize uptime cost, pause your connectors.

-### Confluent Cloud
+### Confluent Cloud resources to remove
-During this lab you created the following resources, be sure to remove them when you're done with them.
 - Ksql Cluster
 - Delta Lake Sink Connector
 - Postgres CDC Source Connector